kutaydemiralay/Humanoid-Robot-Movement-Classification-with-PCA/README.md

-# AMATH 582 – Homework 2: Humanoid Robot Movement Classification with PCA
+# Humanoid Robot Movement Classification with PCA

 **Author:** Kutay Demiralay
 **Department of Aeronautics and Astronautics, University of Washington, Seattle, WA**